M3SOulu/SonarQubeSATD/README.md

 the data from SonarQube's Issues.
 The folder "tdd_10" includes the data from Sonar measures including Sqale Index, and the two Remediation Efforts.

+### Running the code
+Running the code in R should be self-explanatory.
+Just start the main_script.R and follow the instructions.
+Extra comments hae been added to some sections to notify which part of the paper that specific pieve of code refers to.

 ## Citing
 If you are using this script or data, please cite the following paper: